Bastille Day (2016 film)

 Bastille Day (released as The Take in North America and on international home release) is a 2016 action thriller film co-written and directed by James Watkins.
-It is a Luxembourgish, French and American venture produced by Anonymous Content, Vendôme Pictures, TF1 Films Production and StudioCanal.
+It is a French, British and American venture produced by Anonymous Content, Vendôme Pictures, TF1 Films Production and StudioCanal.
 The film stars Idris Elba, Richard Madden, Charlotte Le Bon, Eriq Ebouaney and José Garcia.
 The film was released in the United Kingdom on 22 April 2016 and 13 July 2016 in France, and on 18 November 2016 in the United States.

 Plot

 On the eve of Bastille Day in Paris, American drifter and pickpocket Michael Mason steals a woman's handbag, not knowing that it contains explosives.
-After taking the cash from the bag, he discards it, caught unwittingly on CCTV as he does so.
+After taking the cash and her cell phone from the bag, he discards it, caught unwittingly on CCTV as he does so.
 The bag then detonates and kills four people.
-Upon being captured by CIA agent Sean Briar, who is being reprimanded for irresponsible conduct on the job, Mason protests that he is not a terrorist, and tells Briar that the bag contained a cellphone owned by a woman named Zoé.
-The bomb was set up by a group of corrupt policemen led by Rafi Bertrand, all of them members in the French special force RAPID who intend to pull a robbery at the Bank of France.
+Upon being captured by CIA agent Sean Briar, who is being reprimanded for irresponsible conduct on the job, Mason protests that he is not a terrorist and tells Briar that the bag contained a cellphone owned by a woman named Zoé.
+The bomb was set up by a group of corrupt policemen, all of them members in the French special police RAPID unit led by Rafi Bertrand, who intend to pull a robbery at the Bank of France.
 Zoé was told to plant the bomb at the office of the French Nationalist Party (as part of a diversion for the heist), but after seeing the night cleaning crew arrive, she was unwilling to kill innocents and so abandoned the plan.
-Zoé's boyfriend Jean, one of the conspirators, allows her to escape, realizing that his compatriots will kill her.
+Zoé's boyfriend Jean, one of the conspirators, allows her to escape, realising that his compatriots will kill her.

 The group tracks Zoé's phone to Briar's and Mason's location.
 Briar engages the conspirators, who subdue him, while Mason escapes.
 Bertrand's team proceeds to plant fake evidence at a mosque and stir up a nationwide uproar among its Islamic population, using agitating hashtags on the Internet.
 Chased by the French authorities and Bertrand's forces, Mason is picked up by Briar, who has come to believe his story and intends to clear the case with his help, even against the orders of his superiors.
 They track Zoé to the hideout of her friend Paul and his motorcycle gang, but the gang firebombs their car to cover their escape.
 Appropriating another car, they track Paul down to the bar where he works, and Mason instigates a brawl, during which he steals Paul's identity card.